 The Tower of London is the oldest royal castle in Europe.
 It is not, as many people believe, a part of the City of London.
 It actually comes under the jurisdiction of Tower Hamlets in the East end of London.
-It’s construction was started by William the Conqueror when he built the White Tower in 1078 as a fortress outside the City of London.
-He is never referred to as the ‘Conqueror’ within the City boundaries but simply as William I. This is because he never conquered the City.
-He might have conquered England, but not the City.
-He was allowed to enter in order to discuss granting them privileges in return for their support.
+It’s construction was started by William the Conqueror when he built the White Tower in 1078 as a fortress outside the City walls.
+He is never referred to as the ‘Conqueror’ within the Square Mile boundaries but simply as William I. This is because he never conquered the City.
+He conquered England but not the City, he knew it held the resources to oust him if need be.
+He was allowed to enter to discuss granting them privileges in return for their support.
 The story goes that he built the Tower because he didn’t really trust the government of the walled city and wanted some defence from them.
 He also built Castle Baynard and Montfichet Tower for the same reason

 He named his white stone tower Caesars Tower at that time.
 Over the course of time, up to and including the reign of Henry VIII, additions have been made and the fortress was expanded outwards to cover an area of approximately eighteen acres beside the river Thames.
 By the time Henry’s reign was over, it had a total of twenty towers.
 It was surrounded by a wide, deep, moat, and could only be accessed by the drawbridge or by boat.
 As well as being a fortress, it was also used as a royal residence and a prison for some historical characters.